Could your DNA reveal your Eyebrow Thickness? Upload raw DNA data to learn more about yourself and genomics science.

-From thin brows of the 1990's to the thick and natural brows of the early 2010's, huge variety of eyebrow shapes have been en vogue over the years.
-While the trends keep changing, the amount of hair that grows to form your eyebrows do not.
+From the thin brows of the 1990s to the thick and natural brows of the early 2010s, many eyebrow shapes have been en vogue over the years.
+While the trends come and go, the amount of hair that grows to form your eyebrows does not.

 Where do your genes stand when it comes to eyebrow thickness?
 Check Genomelink to find out!